Encoding Relative Positions with RoPE

 Relative Position Information

-Computing the dot-product of two PE vectors reveals that the result only depends on the difference of position indices (in other words, relative positions):
+Computing the dot-product of two PE vectors reveals that the result only depends on the difference of position indices, in other words the relative positions:

 Rotary Position Embedding (RoPE)

-RoPE is proposed to achieve one goal: let the Transformer only interpret relative position information, while maintaining the benefits of PE (that is, it is a non-learning encoding, adding very little computational overhead, and does not require modifying the Attention mechanism).
+RoPE is proposed to achieve one goal, which is to let the Transformer only interpret relative position information while maintaining the benefits of PE.
+The benefits are that PE is a non-learning encoding, adds very little computational overhead, and does not require modifying the Attention mechanism.

-Remember that the dot-product of PE vectors is already relative, the problem being they are first added to token embedding vectors.
-RoPE is designed so that the dot-product of the query and key vectors are purely relative, formally:
+Remember that the dot-product of PE vectors is already relative.
+The problem is that PE vectors are first added to token embedding vectors.
+RoPE is designed so that the dot-product of the query and key vectors is purely relative.
+Formally:

-RoPE can be extended to arbitrary dimensions, by dividing the vector space into multiple 2-dimensional sub-spaces.
+RoPE can be extended to arbitrary $d$ dimensions by dividing the vector space into multiple 2-dimensional sub-spaces.

 Extending RoPE

 Absolute positions are essentially relative positions with regard to the first position.
-Thus, RoPE is not totally free from the limitation that prevents PE from generalizing to sequences longer than those saw during training.
-In other words, if the network only understands relative position differences no longer than 100 through training, it won’t be able to fetch a context longer than 100 tokens away during inference, which is still a problem especially for large language models.
+Thus, RoPE is not totally free from the limitation that prevents PE from generalizing to sequences longer than those seen during training.
+In other words, if the network only learned relative position differences up to 100 during training, it won't be able to fetch a context longer than 100 tokens away during inference, which is still a problem especially for large language models.

-Since RoPE’s first mainstream adoption in LLaMA, over the years lots of efforts in extending RoPE to context length beyond training emerged.
-Ideally we want to extend RoPE without fine-tuning the Transformer, or at least only fine-tune with much smaller training set and much less epoches than training.
+Since RoPE's first mainstream adoption in LLaMA, many efforts to extend RoPE to context lengths beyond training have emerged over the years.
+Ideally we want to extend RoPE without fine-tuning the Transformer, or at least only fine-tune with a much smaller training set and much fewer epochs than the original training.

 Positional Interpolation (PI)

-You can easily see the limitation of PI: the network cannot directly understand the compressed relative positions without fine-tuning.
-For example, if , then a relative position of 2 will be compressed to 1 by the scaling, and a relative position of 1 becomes 0.5, which the network never encountered during training.
+You can easily see the limitation of PI.
+The network cannot directly understand the compressed relative positions without fine-tuning.
+For example, if $L'=2L$, then a relative position of 2 will be compressed to 1 by the scaling, and a relative position of 1 becomes 0.5, which the network never encountered during training.
 Thus, fine-tuning is necessary for PI to work effectively.

 Yet Another RoPE Extension (YaRN)

-The intuition is to find a more “intelligent” way to implement positional interpolation.
-In real-world applications of large language models, contexts positioned farther away from the current position (i.e., a larger relative position difference) are usually less important than contexts positioned closer (i.e., a smaller relative position difference).
-Thus, even if interpolating RoPE will inevitably degrade the Transformer’s performance, we should minimize degradation to smaller relative positions.
+The intuition is to find a more "intelligent" way to implement positional interpolation.
+In real-world applications of large language models, contexts with larger relative position differences are usually less important than contexts with smaller relative position differences.
+Thus, even if interpolating RoPE will inevitably degrade the Transformer's performance, we should minimize degradation for smaller relative positions.

 YaRN achieves this by recognizing that different dimensions of RoPE serve different purposes.
 Remember the odometer analogy where each wheel rotates at different speeds?
-The fast-rotating wheels (high frequencies) are crucial for distinguishing nearby tokens, while the slow-rotating wheels (low frequencies) encode long-range positions.
-PI’s problem is that it slows down all wheels equally, making even nearby tokens harder to distinguish.
+The fast-rotating, high-frequency wheels are crucial for distinguishing nearby tokens, while the slow-rotating, low-frequency wheels encode long-range positions.
+PI's problem is that it slows down all wheels equally, making even nearby tokens harder to distinguish.

-YaRN’s solution is selective interpolation.
+YaRN's solution is selective interpolation.
 It divides the RoPE dimensions into three groups based on their wavelengths.
-Dimensions with very short wavelengths (high frequencies) are not interpolated at all.
-These fast-rotating “wheels” need to stay fast to preserve the ability to distinguish adjacent tokens.
+Dimensions with very short wavelengths and high frequencies are not interpolated at all.
+These fast-rotating "wheels" need to stay fast to preserve the ability to distinguish adjacent tokens.
 Dimensions with wavelengths longer than the training context are interpolated fully, just like PI.
-These slow-rotating “wheels” can afford to rotate even slower to accommodate longer contexts.
-While after interpolation, the network might interpret a relative position of 10000 tokens as, for example, 5000 tokens, they are both very far away context so shouldn’t have a huge impact on performance.
+These slow-rotating "wheels" can afford to rotate even slower to accommodate longer contexts.
+Even after interpolation, the network might interpret a relative position of 10000 tokens as 5000 tokens.
+Both refer to very distant contexts and shouldn't have a huge impact on performance.
 Finally, dimensions in between get a smooth blend of both strategies.

 This way, the network maintains its ability to understand local relationships while gaining the capability to handle much longer contexts.
 YaRN also introduces a temperature parameter in the attention mechanism that helps maintain consistent performance across the extended context window.